Confluent Connector

 You can find more information about INCLUDE in the Advanced Templates documentation.

-As an example, you may have two Confluent Cloud .datasource files, which re-use the same Confluent Cloud connection.
+For example, you might have two Confluent Cloud .datasource files, which re-use the same Confluent Cloud connection.
 You can create an include file which stores the Confluent Cloud connection details.

-The Tinybird project may use the following structure:
+The Tinybird project might use the following structure:

 Tinybird data project file structure